 Is there anything I can do to start preparing?

-If you sign up as an NSO customer with Pagero, you will receive detailed information of the expected impact on your systems and processes, as well as what you can do to be prepared for the NSO mandate and test the system once it is ready.
+If you sign up as an NSO customer with Pagero, you will receive detailed information of the expected impact on your systems and processes, as well as what you can do to be prepared for the NSO mandate and test the system.

 Does Pagero foresee any issues with the e-ordering mandate?

 NSO is built on the same platform as SDI, therefore we foresee similar challenges, such as response times, accuracy of the decisions, frequent changes and changes with a short notice.
-Despite limited time until the mandate enters into force, the NSO platform is not yet available for testing.
 The implementation will be challenging both the buyers and the suppliers, especially given the very broad scope of the mandate – all orders from the public healthcare segment to all suppliers, both domestic and foreign.

 Is it possible that the NSO mandate gets postponed?

 It is not impossible that the mandate gets postponed.
 However, we would strongly recommend not to think in those terms.
 Many expected the e-invoicing mandate to be postponed, but this never happened.
 We suggest getting in the mindset that NSO is a matter of “when” and not “if”.
 Think rather of the overall benefits such far-reaching digitalisation brings to your operations.